spencerparkin/tinnitus/README.md

-# My Experience with Tinnitus
+# My Experience With Tinnitus

 By Spencer T. Parkin